Kristen Luong May 30, 2024

 Conclusion

 Successfully implementing a Hospital Information System (HIS) is not merely about adopting new technology; it’s about transforming the entire healthcare ecosystem to be more efficient, patient-centric, and data-driven.
 To prepare for this journey, facilities need to ensure basic requirements are ready.
-It includes Organizational considerations, establishing HIS system Operation Board, available HIS system support platform and crucial Hospital Equipments .
+It includes Organizational considerations, establishing HIS system Operation Board, available HIS system support platform, and crucial Hospital equipment.
 As a result, a well-executed HIS can lead to significant improvements in patient care, operational efficiency, and overall hospital performance.